INWHICH I realize that I’ve unwittingly started a new series!

-Hey, I think I’ve started a new series: In a post last week I shared with you all how I took some dead stuff from the ditches and made dried arrangements for a quick Christmas decorating project.
+In a post last week I shared with you all how I took some dead stuff from the ditches and made dried arrangements for a quick Christmas decorating project.
 Today we’re going to wrap presents with trash.
 Are you excited?
-Where else but on a website called “vomiting chicken” could you find such unique ideas? 😉
+Where else but on a website called “vomiting chicken” could you find such unique ideas? 😉 (harhar)

 Let’s get started.

 Amalia and I have indulged in a couple of fun gift-wrapping sessions over the past couple of weeks.
-This is what we do: we gather together tape and scissors (two of each, we learned our lesson!) and rolls of paper (my brother-in-law Dave, an excellent scrounger, used to work for FedX and he scrounged massive rolls of plain papers from next to a dumpster somewhere . . . honestly, the bigger ones I can barely lift) and we’ve got a couple shades of white: pure white, and newsprint off-white.
+This is what we do: we gather together tape and scissors (two of each, we learned our lesson!) and rolls of some plain scrounged white paper and newsprint.

 We’ve gathered together other things, too, which cost us very little, if anything: